Hellmuth Mäder

+Early life

+Hellmuth Mäder was a native of Rotterode, Thuringia, which at the time of his birth was in the Province of Hesse-Nassau, German Empire.

+On April 1, 1928, Mäder joined the German police as an officer candidate, attending the Bonn State Police Academy, the State Police School for Weapons and Physical Training in Spandau near Berlin, the Eiche Higher State Police School, and the School for Technology and Transport in Berlin-Tempelhof.
+On April 1, 1933, he was promoted to police lieutenant and exactly one year later to police oberleutnant.

+On 1 October 1935, Mäder joined the Wehrmacht as a first lieutenant.

+World War II

+1939–1941

+Between August and December 1939, he served as an junior officer in the 34th Infantry Division, after which he completed a three-month general staff course at the Dresden War Academy.

+In the spring of 1940, Oberleutnant Mäder commanded the 522nd Infantry Regiment's 14th Company in the newly-formed 297th Infantry Division, which was not deployed in the Battle of France.
+In late 1940, he was appointed commander of the 522nd Infantry Regiment's III Battalion and served in that post during the opening phase of Operation Barbarossa.

+Eastern Front

-A native of Rotterode, Thuringia, Hellmuth Mäder joined the Army in 1936, and by September 1939 was serving as a junior officer with the 34.
-Infanterie-Division.
-In the spring of 1940, Oberleutnant Mäder commanded the 14th Company of the Infanterie-Regiment 522 in the newly formed 297.
-Infanterie-Division, which was not deployed in the Western campaign.
-In late 1940 he was appointed commander of III Battalion / Infanterie-Regiment 522, and served in that post during the opening phase of Operation Barbarossa.
-His division fought under Army Group South, advancing on Kiev and Rostov, and for his gallantry during the defensive action of winter 1941/1942, Mäder was awarded the Knight's Cross of the Iron Cross on April 3, 1942.
-In July 1942 he was promoted to Major and took command of Infanterie-Regiment 522, which distinguished itself during 6.
-Armee's drive to the Don, fighting at Kharkiv, the Izyum Pocket and Voronezh.
+His division fought under Army Group South, advancing on Kyiv and Rostov, and for his gallantry during the defensive action of winter 1941–1942, Mäder was awarded the Knight's Cross of the Iron Cross on April 3, 1942.
+In July 1942, he was promoted to Major and took command of 522nd Infantry Regiment, which distinguished itself during 6th Army's drive to the Don, fighting at Kharkiv, the Izyum Pocket, and Voronezh.

+Battle of Stalingrad (1942–1943)

-Promoted to Oberstleutnant, Mäder led his regiment into Stalingrad, where it was cut off with the rest of the 6.
-Armee.
+Promoted to Oberstleutnant, Mäder led his regiment into Stalingrad, where it was cut off with the rest of the 6th Army.
 Hellmuth Mäder led battle groups of his regiment and others during the defensive fighting of December 1942 and January 1943.
-A serious wound led to his evacuation by air before the final collapse of the 6.
-Armee at Stalingrad.
+A serious wound led to his evacuation by air before the final collapse of the 6th Army at Stalingrad.
 While recovering from his wounds Mäder was placed on the Führerreserve until early 1944.

+Spring 1944

 Promoted to Oberst, he was given command of the Eingreifbrigade Narwa and returned to the northern sector of the Eastern Front.
-Here he was successful in halting a number of localized Soviet attacks before being severely wounded once more.
-This time, on recovery from his wounds he was appointed commander of the Heeresgruppen Waffenschule Nord, a weapons training establishment.
-When the Soviets launched their 1944 summer offensives he returned to the front, having responsibility for organizing the defence of a vital railway junction at Šiauliai, between Königsberg and Riga.
+Here, he was successful in halting a number of localized Soviet attacks before being severely wounded once more.
+This time, on recovery from his wounds, he was appointed commander of the Heeresgruppen Waffenschule Nord, a weapons training establishment.

+Summer 1944

+When the Soviets launched their 1944 summer offensives, he returned to the front, having responsibility as Kampfkommandant for organizing the defense of a vital railway junction at Šiauliai, between Königsberg and Riga, during the Šiauliai offensive.
 He held it open under heavy attack for two days, allowing retreating German units to pass safely through.
-For this achievement he was awarded the Oak Leaves on August 27, 1944.
+For this achievement, he was awarded the Oak Leaves on August 27, 1944.